myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Fixed title
+* Fixed Description field
+* Included reference and <doi> in DESCRIPTION
+* \dontrun has been changed to \donttest
+* \value has been added where it was missing from .Rd files

 * Fixed 2 notes:
 * Title is now in title case
 * I have wrapped 2 slow examples in \dontrun{}